Timothy Kimo Brien

 Beginning in 1997, Timothy seriously started his academic journey in Theater at Southern Illinois University at Carbondale.
 It was there that he developed his eye for art and was able to begin to verbalize his approach to art.
 With over 100 shows under his belt from main stage productions to found space performances, he was able to run the gamut of possibilities to perform.
 He was also part of the spoken word scene in Carbondale at the local coffee houses, again this was before the major takeover of coffee culture.
 He moved onto Richmond Virginia to obtain his MFA in Theater Pedagogy where he learned the art of teaching others about theater through performance and the history behind the theater.
 Again, he acted and directed a number of performances that challenged the status quo.

 Adding Podcasting, Publishing, and Painting

 After his MFA program, Timothy found himself in the “real” world, and without the security of academia to provide him space, he created spaces in unlikely places.
-He started a podcast on BlogTalkRadio called Kimo’s Den of Iniquity which began as poetry reading between friends from across the nation and eventually led to a scripted show of 65 episodes.
+He started a podcast on BlogTalkRadio called Kimo’s Den of Iniquity which began as a poetry reading between friends from across the nation and eventually led to a scripted show of 65 episodes.
 While starting the podcast, Timothy began self-publishing his own poetry works on Lulu and Create Space.
+You can find them all listed here plus swag and reprints of original artwork.
 He ran into a few like-minded individuals such as Heather Moon who is a painter, poet, and alchemist.
 His new group of friends encouraged him to use this new space and his new talents to further his art exploration while working a full-time job.

 Being the true Sagittarius